azrafe7/punk.fx/README.md

 ChangeLog
 ---------

+* **ver 0.3.007**:
+  - PBPixelateFX with pivot (pixelates from center by default)
+  - fixed scanLinesOffset: now updates properly
 * **ver 0.3.001**:
   - powerful FXLayer added, for applying effects to entities
   - TList: lists reorganized into new package